robch/book-of-ai/docs/sk-chat/sk-chat-streaming-with-functions-cs/sample-overview.md

     }
 ```

-**STEP 5**: Finally, add the assistant's response to the chat message history, and return the response:
+**STEP 5**: Add the assistant's response to the chat message history, and return the response.

 ``` csharp title="SemanticKernelChatCompletionsFunctionsStreamingClass.cs"
     _history.AddAssistantMessage(responseContent);